 The Early Years Foundation Stage (See also the Beacon Federation EYFS Policy)

 In Foundation, we plan from the Early Years Foundation Stage Curriculum (EYFS).
 On entry, judgements are made against the Development Matters bands to identify each child’s starting point and to ensure that teaching and learning meets the needs of all.
-A mixture of child-initiated planning and accurate AfL ensures an exciting and hands on cross curricular approach to enable children to make good progress.
+A mixture of child-initiated planning and accurate Assessment for Learning (AfL) ensures an exciting and hands on cross curricular approach to enable children to make good progress.

 Phonics is taught daily in flexible groupings based on the needs of the children.
 Teaching combines reading, spelling, handwriting and spoken language.
 Shared and modelled reading, plus regular story time, foster a love of books.
-Children are actively encouraged to accessing online reading resources and practising keywords at home.
+Children are actively encouraged to read at home.
+This may include accessing online reading resources and practising keywords at home.

 Writing is promoted across the curriculum using both the inside and outside learning environments.
 Shared writing gives children a model for their own developing practice.